FHantke/brave-browser-wiki/Brave-Sync-v2.md

 We use the built-in `custom passphrase` feature from Chromium sync and encrypt everything client-side.
 Instead of letting the user pick a passphrase, which may be weak, we force the passphrase to be the BIP39 encoding of the sync seed.

 The rest of the encryption is handled by Chromium as follows:
 1. BIP39 phrase is key-stretched using `scrypt`(N = 2^13, r = 8, p = 11).
-New clients need the scrypt salt (which they will get from the server) in order to derive the key.
+The first client generates a random salt and sends it to the server.
+Future clients will receive the salt from the server so that they can derive the same key.
 2. Then the stretched key is used directly as a AES128-CTR-HMAC encryption key.

 #### What gets encrypted